Several police officers shot in Philadelphia

-PHILADELPHIA (AP) — A Philadelphia police sergeant says five police officers have been shot in what’s still an active shooting situation in the city.
+PHILADELPHIA (AP) — A Philadelphia police sergeant says six police officers have been shot in what’s still an active shooting situation in the city.

 Sgt.
 Eric Gripp tweeted Wednesday shortly before 6 p.m. that all of the injuries are considered non-life threatening.